-This clever product will last for two years without going off.
+Ultra-reliable protection from the cult brand that every Beauty Editor takes on holiday.
+Unusually, this clever product will last for two years without going off.

-This lovely and lightweight mineral option is good for sensitive skin types and blends seamlessly into all skin tones.
+This lovely and lightweight mineral option is good for sensitive skin types, and blends seamlessly into all skin tones.

 A strong daily SPF option to help fade dark spots and work towards preventing new ones.

-It works by stimulating the production of melanin, the pigment that gives skin it’s colour.
-Rewarding you with a deeper tan, and limited damage.
+Deepen tan lines safely with this clever formula that speeds up the process.
+It works by stimulating the production of melanin, the pigment that gives skin its colour, rewarding you with a deeper tan, and limited damage.